 Working Out After a Tattoo

-Exercise is an important aspect of your physical health, but what types of exercise you can do with a new tattoo depend on the location and size of the tattoo.
-Avoid any exercises that pull on, rub or bump your tattoo.
-For example, lifting weights after a tattoo may be fine if you got ink on your ankle, but if the tattoo is on your forearm, you should skip the weights and focus on your lower body instead.
+If you decide to hit the gym, avoid any exercises that pull on, rub or stretch your tattoo.
+For example, lifting weights after a tattoo may be fine if you got ink on your ankle, but if the tattoo is on your forearm, you should skip the upper-body lift and focus on your lower body instead.

 Running is generally a safe form of cardio after a tattoo as long as you avoid sweat by wearing moisture-wicking clothing or using a towel to dry the area.

 Wear loose and breathable workout clothing that wicks your sweat.
 Clothing that is too tight may rub and irritate your tattoo.
-At this stage, you want the tattoo to be able to breathe and avoid excess moisture from sweat.
-Make sure your gear is clean and free of any fragrances that may irritate your healing skin.
+And make sure your gear is clean and free of any fragrances that may irritate your healing skin.

-Do not swim for at least two weeks after getting a tattoo.
+Do not swim for at least two weeks after getting a tattoo, recommends the Mayo Clinic.
 Natural bodies of water, like oceans and lakes, are teeming with bacteria that may infect your skin, and chemically treated pools may also cause irritation and infection.
-Soaking your tattoo before it is healed can also cause the ink to break down.
+Soaking your tattoo or rubbing it before it is healed can also cause the ink to break down.

-Avoid outdoor exercise that may expose your tattoo to the sun, Araujo says.
+Avoid sunbathing and any outdoor exercise that may expose your tattoo to the sun, Araujo says.
 And after it has healed, make sure you apply plenty of SPF on your tattoos to keep them looking fresh and sunburn-free.
 The skin around the tattoo is very sensitive, and direct sunlight can bleach and fade your new ink.
 Even after you're healed, sunscreen can help keep colors bright and lines crisp for longer.

 Finally, avoid any contact sports where your tattoo may be bumped, stretched or grabbed.